Renaud-D-Harreville/autokartta/README.md

 You can change the area (make sur it is not too big, because one tile use around one hour of CPU already ! ...) by changing the tiles numbers ()

+Here is the link to know wich tiles you will need : https://diffusion-lidarhd.ign.fr/